rejuvenate7/WitcherNativeBridge/README.md

 ## Notes

 - Native function names must be unique.
-- Prefix your native names with your mod name.
+It is recommended to prefix your import functions with your mod name like `WO_Send()`.
-- Register natives during ASI startup.
-- Mods using registered callbacks should remain loaded for the lifetime of the game.
+- Functions must be registered at game startup and registered callbacks should remain loaded for the lifetime of the game.
 - `WitcherNativeBridge.asi` must be installed for dependent mods to work.

 ## Known mods that are using WitcherNativeBridge